noi-techpark/odh-docs/source/includes/appdevel.rst

    our dataset included with this documentation.

-No software installation is needed: Go to the list of apps (not yet available, be the first!) or API documentation/datasets and start from there, and develop in a language of your choice an application that uses our data.
+No software installation is needed: Go to the list of :ref:`available applications developed by third-parties <applist>` that use |odh|
+data, to the API documentation of each :ref:`Dataset
+<available_datasets>` and start from there, and develop in a language
+of your choice an application that uses our data.